Certified Family Child Care Home

 Kentucky wants to ensure children are safe and healthy at all times.
 Toward that goal, the following requirements have to be met before a professional can become certified:

-• High school diploma or a Commonwealth Child Care Credential.
+• Applicants must have a high school diploma or a Commonwealth Child Care Credential.

-• Certified in infant and child CPR and first aid.
+• Applicants must be certified in infant and child CPR and first aid.

-• Any adult 18 or older living in the home completes a background check and must have no disqualifying offenses.
+• Applicants must ensure any adult 18 or older living in the home completes a background check with no disqualifying offenses.

-• Every adult 18 and older living in the home is free and clear of tuberculosis with a record to negative for tuberculosis.
+• Every adult 18 and older living in the home must be free and clear of tuberculosis with a record showing negative for tuberculosis.

-• Not be employed somewhere else during the hours of operation.
+• Applicants must not be employed somewhere else during the hours of operation.

-• Proof that they are at least 18 years of age by attaching a photocopy of photo identification or birth certificate.
+• Applicants must provide proof that they are at least 18 years of age by attaching a photocopy of photo identification or birth certificate.

-• Obtain commercial liability insurance of at least $50,000 per occurrence within 90 days of initiation of the application process.
+• Applicants must obtain commercial liability insurance of at least $50,000 per occurrence within 90 days of initiation of the application process.

-• Written documentation from the local authority showing the child-care home is compliant with local zoning requirements;
+• Applicants must provide written documentation from the local authority showing the child-care home is compliant with local zoning requirements.

-• Background checks of all individuals 18 and older living in the home in accordance with 922 KAR 2:280 with no disqualifying offenses.
+• All individuals 18 and older living in the home must complete background checks in accordance with 922 KAR 2:280, with no disqualifying offenses.

-• A physician statement documenting the family child-care home provider and any other person providing care has satisfactory health for operation of a family child-care home.
+• Applicants must submit a physician's statement documenting the family child-care home provider and any other person providing care are in satisfactory health to operate a family child-care home.

-• Documentation that the provider and any other adult 18 and older in the home is free of active tuberculosis.
+• Applicants must submit documentation showing that the provider and all other adults 18 and older living in the home are free of active tuberculosis.

-Once all application documentation is received, the Office of Inspector General reviews and processes the application and conducts an unannounced inspection of the home.
-If all areas are in compliance with regulations, the applicant is certified.
+After all required aplication documents are received, the Office of Inspector General reviews and processes the application and conducts an unannounced inspection of the home.
+If the home meets all regulatory requirements, the applicant is granted certification.

 Training

-• Six professional development hours of Kentucky Orientation for Child Care, which includes health, safety and sanitation, recognition of child abuse and neglect and developmentally appropriate child care practice.
-You may look for potential classes through ECE-TRIS.
+• Complete six professional development hours of Kentucky Orientation for Child Care, which includes health, safety and sanitation; recognition of child abuse and neglect; and developmentally appropriate child care practice.
+To search for potential orientation courses visit the calendar of approved trainings on the Early Care and Education Training Records Information System (ECE-TRIS).

 • Develop and implement a written plan for obtaining nine hours of annual Cabinet-approved training as required in the administrative regulation.

-Once you receive your certificate from the Division of Child Care, you will be responsible for displaying the certificate in a prominent place.
+Once you receive your certificate from the Division of Child Care, you will be responsible for displaying the certificate in a prominent place for the public to see.

 Ongoing Training Requirements

-• Nine hours of Cabinet-approved early care and education professional development annually.
-You may visit ECE-TRIS to find qualifying trainings.
+• Complete nine hours of Cabinet-approved early care and education professional development annually.
+Approved trainings are available on the ECE-TRIS website.

-• One and one-half hours of Cabinet-approved pediatric abusive head trauma professional development every five years, which may be found on the ECE-TRIS website.
+• Complete one and one-half hours of Cabinet-approved pediatric abusive head trauma professional development every five years, which may be found on ECE-TRIS.

 Providing Quality Child Care